shounic/docs/sniper.md

 ie - badwater with sniper, badwater without sniper, then another map with sniper, without sniper. do this for all the maps in the list, then repeat over 3-4 days to have multiple samples per map.

+(why are you playing so many times? i want to try look at this scientifically so i gathered some stat analysis tools to see a given classes' average kd, etc etc and maybe comparing before and after will have some interesting results. but then you'd need a decent sample size hence playing each map 3-4 times etc)

 # what are the maps?

 * badwater